-A specialist team providing a range of legal services to commercial and private clients.
+We have a specialist team providing a range of legal services to commercial and private clients, including leasehold enfranchisement.
 We know value for money is important so, we pride ourselves on top level services at a fair price.
 We work to provide certainty by, wherever possible, agreeing a fixed fee upfront.

 Our services include: